What to see and do in Singapore

 The Arts Scene

-Singapore has a growing art and theatre culture.
-Celebrate with artists and creatives and attend the arts festivals like St Jerome’s Laneway Festival, Neon Lights and the ultra Music Festival.
-It’s an experience for everyone!
+Singapore has a rich art and theatre culture.
+Attend growing arts festivals like St Jerome’s Laneway Festival, Neon Lights and the ultra Music Festival for an amazing experience.

 The National Museum of Singapore

 The National Museum of Singapore brings Singapore’s rich history to life.
-Learn about Singapore’s early beginnings when it was ruled by Malay sultans.
-Follow change through years of British colonial rule to the metropolis of the present day.
-If you only visit one museum in Singapore, make it this one.
+Learn about Singapore’s early beginnings when ruled by Malay sultans.
+Follow the changes during the British colonial rule through to the Singapore we know today.

 Experience Changi Museum and Memorial

-Thousands of people attended the ANZAC Day service at the War Memorial at Changi.
-Singaporeans, Australians, New Zealanders, war veterans and visitors gathered to pay their respects and share prayers.
+Visiting Singapore over the ANZAC memorial day, we attended the ANZAC Day service at the War Memorial at Changi.
+Together thousands of Singaporeans, Australians, New Zealanders, war veterans and visitors gathered to pay their respects and share prayers.

-As Australians, visiting Changi War Museum for the memorial service on ANZAC Day was a emotional experience for us both, and one we’ll do again.
+As Australians, visiting Changi War Museum, the memorial service on ANZAC Day was an extremely moving experience for us both.
+We will do it again.

-- ANZAC Day is the memorial day for the Australian and New Zealand Army Corps – April 25th.
-Usually there is a dawn service and a 9am service.
+ANZAC Day is held on the 25th April each year.
+As the memorial day for Australian and New Zealand Army Corps there are usually 2 services: A dawn service and a 9 am service.

 - Great Camera and Lens – I love my Sony A6000 mirrorless camera, which was ideal for capturing my Singapore experience.